Field Marshal Rommel Barracks, Augustdorf

 The Field Marshal Rommel Barracks, Augustdorf (Generalfeldmarschall-Rommel-Kaserne, often abbreviated to GFM-Rommel-Kaserne) is a German Army military base located in Augustdorf in the state of North Rhine-Westphalia, Germany, and the largest base of the German Army.
 The brigade staff and most of the units of the 21st Panzer Brigade are located there.
-Around 4,300 soldiers serve there.
+Around 4,300 soldiers serve on the base.

 The base is located on the southern edge of the Teutoburg Forest, and directly adjacent to the Sennelager Training Area where German soldiers train together with British soldiers and other NATO partners.

 Named in honour of Field Marshal Erwin Rommel, the street address of the base is Gfm.-Rommel-Straße 1 (1 Field Marshal Rommel Street).
 The base shares its name with the Rommel Barracks, Dornstadt; a similarly named base, the Field Marshal Rommel Barracks, Osterode, closed down in 2004.

 History

 The base was established in 1937.
 It was originally known as Nordlager ("Northern Camp") from 1937.
 Following rearmament, the old buildings were demolished and replaced with new buildings in the 1950s, and the base was known as Neues Lager ("New Camp") for a few years.

 Since 1961 the base has been named Field Marshal Rommel Barracks in honour of Field Marshal Erwin Rommel.
 Rommel's widow Lucie Rommel and son Manfred Rommel were guests of honour at the dedication.